seratch/deno-slack-data-mapper/README.md

 <img src="https://user-images.githubusercontent.com/19658/215000937-acad5f1f-ce83-4bd0-bff7-cbeceaffaadc.gif" width=500>

+As of the currently latest version, only `string`, `number`, and `boolean` types are supported.
+Others can be used as `any`-typed values.

 ### Type-safe Response Data Access

 The `item` / `items` in datastore operation responses provide type-safe access to their attributes by leveraging your `DefineDatastore`'s metadata.

 <img src="https://user-images.githubusercontent.com/19658/215002279-d0d1df01-eba4-4de4-9b40-361bf2dc44c2.gif" width=500>

+As of the currently latest version, only `string`, `number`, and `boolean` types are properly supported.
+Others can be used as `any`-typed values.
+In addition, when an attribute has the `required: true` constraint in the datastore definition, the attribute in item data cannot be undefined.

 ## Getting Started